Who we serve

 I like journalists.
 They’re smart and they work hard.
 If you treat them with respect, read their work, and make an effort to understand their interests, you’ll probably get a chance to tell your story.
 Treat them like just another name at the end of your press release assembly line, and don’t be surprised if they aren’t interested in what you’re selling.

 Nothing beats telling your own story in a personal, friendly manner.
-As long as you’re friendly and personable...
-A blog is a great way to relate to the world around you.
+As long as you’re friendly and personable.
+A social media presence is a great way to relate to the world around you.
 Customers, partners, employees, and your mom will all appreciate you taking the time to share your thoughts and ideas.
-It’s a new way to communicate that can build trust and a reservoir of good will.
+It’s a way to communicate that can build trust and a reservoir of good will.
 Just don’t take your readers for granted.
-We can get you started, help you manage your blogging time and keep your posts current, and help with your search engine optimization.
-We like WordPress, but TypePad and Blogger are good tools as well.
+We can get you started, help you manage your posting time and keep your online presence current.
+We can also help with your blogging and web site search engine optimization.

 Spinning your wheels isn’t a good idea for anybody who wants to move quickly in a straight line.
 If you know where you are going and can apply all your energies to getting there, the trip can be remarkably short.
 Think strategically, plan tactically, and execute.

 - Life’s too short to take yourself seriously.